RaccoonCH/Rakkit/docs/en/graphql/type/interfaces.md

 }
 ```

-The only difference is that we have to let TypeGraphQL know that this `ObjectType` is implementing the `InterfaceType`.
+The only difference is that we have to let Rakkit know that this `ObjectType` is implementing the `InterfaceType`.
 We do this by passing the param `({ implements: IPerson })` to the decorator.
 If we implement multiple interfaces, we pass an array of interfaces like so: `({ implements: [IPerson, IAnimal, IMachine] })`.

 We can also omit the decorators since the GraphQL types will be copied from the interface definition - this way we won't have to maintain two definitions and solely rely on TypeScript type checking for correct interface implementation.